capnchuck/CS3370/README.md

 returned by the program will be kept in test.txt.
 If a test does not pass, look for what the program returns in test.txt and report any errors you find.

+To test the program for spanish output, change your locale to any es\_ and look in the test.txt file for all spanish output for each test.

 It is important to keep the Tester executable in the same directory as the portsetter program.
 The program calls the portsetter executable directly, not by its alias.